hlascelles/karina_personal_website/_posts/notes/2025-01-01-thoughts-on-food.md

 But when I have access to a kitchen and I'm deciding what to buy in a supermarket, I have one hard rule - must read the ingredient list before buying.
 It is a good rule, as even without thinking it encourages me to buy items with no ingredient list (fruits, vegetables, nuts, grains, etc.) and slows me down when I pick up something with a long list.
 Also reading the ingredient list gives me good ideas, which usually don't involve buying the product.
-After looking at a bag of raviolli with mushrooms and Mascarpone, I ended up boiling the pasta I already had at home while frying some mushrooms and then tossing the two together with a big dullop of mascarpone.
+After looking at a bag of raviolli with mushrooms and mascarpone, I ended up boiling the pasta I already had at home while frying some mushrooms and then tossing the two together with a big dullop of mascarpone.
 Discovering a red pesto on the shelf, made with sun dried tomatoes, gave me an idea to handblender sundried tomatoes I already had with almonds and fresh garlic - thus accidentally creating an awesome vegan pesto for my pasta.
 Raspberry coulis looked absolutely irresistible, so I handblendered some frozen raspberries into my vinaigrette and this became my favourite salad dressing.